ihamzariaz/Deep-World/README.md

 5) Artificial Neural Networks

+6)Convolutional Neural Networks by deeplearning.ai

-6) CS231n from stanford university.
+7) CS231n from stanford university.

 #  Useful link
 1) Installation of ubuntu(Linux) operating system as a dual boot.
 Here you can find the video related to it.